modonnell-ag/bookApp/README.md

 ### Useful Information
 #### Running the Application
-Run the application by opening up a terminal, navigating to the root of the project, and entering: `rails s`
+Run the application by opening up a terminal, navigating to the root of the project, and entering: `rails server`.
+To top the rails server, press `ctrl + c`.
 #### Guard
 This project uses guard with the following plugins:
 1. **livereload**